runa-labs/clj-hazelcast/README.md

 The namespace **clj-hazelcast.mr** contains an abstraction to make it easier when dealing with mapreduce jobs.

 ###Mapper
-runs the function f over the content. f is a function of two arguments, key and value. f must return a *pair* like [key1 value1]
+Runs the function f over the content. f is a function of two arguments, key and value. f must return a *pair* like [key1 value1]